Hsabonchi/Functional-Programming-Haskell-Ocaml/Ocaml/readme.md

 - Second, statically-typed languages require you to declare the data types of your variables before you use them, while dynamically-typed languages do not.
 - Dynamically-typed languages are more flexible and can save you time and space when writing scripts

+ Side notes
+  - float_of_int is a function which takes an int and returns a float.

 <br>
 <br>
 <br>